Metropolis (Perrhaebia)

 Map showing ancient Thessaly.
-Metropolis is shown to the upper centre.
+Metropolis is shown in the upper centre.

-Metropolis (Μητρόπολις) was a town in Perrhaebia in Ancient Thessaly.
-Stephanus of Byzantium calls it simply a town in Thessaly, distinct from its more-renowned namesake.
+Metropolis (Μητρόπολις) was a town located in the region of Perrhaebia in Ancient Thessaly.
+Stephanus of Byzantium mentions it as a town in Thessaly, distinct from the better-known city of the same name.

-This appears to be the Metropolis mentioned by Livy in his account of the campaign of Antiochus III, in 191 BCE, where it is related that the Syrian king having landed at Demetrias, first took Pherae, then Crannon, then Cypaera, Metropolis, and all the neighbouring fortresses, except Atrax and Gyrton, and afterwards proceeded to Larissa.
-From this account it would appear that this Metropolis was in Perrhaebia; and its site has been discovered by William Martin Leake, near that of Atrax, at Kastri village in the municipal unit of Lakereia, where the name of Μητροπολίτης occurs in an inscription.
+This settlement is likely the Metropolis referred to by Livy in his account of the military campaign of Antiochus III the Great in 191 BCE.
+According to Livy, after landing at Demetrias, the Seleucid king captured Pherae, followed by Crannon, Cypaera, Metropolis, and other nearby strongholds—excluding Atrax and Gyrton—before advancing to Larissa.

+This narrative situates Metropolis within Perrhaebia, and its archaeological site has been identified by William Martin Leake near Atrax, at the modern village of Kastri, within the municipal unit of Lakereia.
+The ancient name Μητροπολίτης has also been found inscribed at the site.